-If you can recognize the potential causes and signs of job search depression, you may be able to limit the consequences or even prevent job search depression from happening to you altogether.
+If you can recognize the causes of job search depression, you can stop or even prevent job search depression from happening to you altogether.

-In the summer of 2001, I resigned from a good hitech job in France and moved back to Israel.
-At one point later, I thought it may have been one of the biggest mistakes of my life.
+In the summer of 2001, I resigned from a good tech job in France and moved back to Israel.
+Less than a year later, I was already wondering if it may have been one of the biggest mistakes of my life.

 Did I expect it to take so long?